How Food Donations Benefit CHiPS

-We recently had a brief chat with Community Help in Park Slope, Inc. (CHiPS)’s Executive Assistant, Andi Hinnenkamp.
+We recently had a brief chat with Community Help in Park Slope, Inc. (CHiPS)’s Executive Assistant, Andi Hinnenkamp to launch our new series of Community Stories.
 CHiPS, located in Brooklyn, New York, has been a partner in our nonprofit recipient community for more than a year and we wanted to hear about how food donations impact their community.

 A Little About Andi

 She has been working at CHiPS for 2 years.
 In college, she volunteered with homeless shelters and soup kitchens and really enjoyed it.
 When she moved to New York, she wanted to continue that work and stumbled upon CHiPS - an organization she described as “very grassroots and community based.”